 Our Media Center provides an environment for children to pursue individual interests and projects, either as a result and extension of classroom activities, or on the student’s initiative.
 The Media Center contains a variety of learning materials, including CDs, videos, and magazines, as well as over 13,000 books.
 A certified library media specialist is available to assist students in locating and using information, and in selecting recreational reading materials.
 In addition, students in Preschool 4's to 5th Grade visit the library weekly.
 All library materials circulate for two weeks.

-Every year, it is amazing to see students become increasingly more independent, more creative, and more productive in how they work with and apply technology to their assignments.
+Every year, students become increasingly more independent, more creative, and more productive in how they work with and apply technology to their assignments.
 Students at St. John Lutheran School have access to a variety of technological tools and applications, as we work toward our goal of integrating technology and applications seamlessly into our curriculum, standards, and teaching practices.
 St. John has developed a comprehensive technology plan and continually looks to make improvements to the program as well as to the equipment used for the education of all of our students.

 Teachers strive to inspire students with an enduring love of learning, including an appreciation for technology and its many uses.
 Technological literacy is part of students’ learning starting in Kindergarten, when students begin using iPads for academic enrichment.
 Students utilize a mobile laptop cart that travels to their classrooms, laying the foundation for a one-to-one laptop experience that begins in middle school.
 Students have weekly classes using the mobile laptop cart.
 They participate in activities and projects that introduce technology-related skills.
 Technology is embedded in their core curriculum, and all pursuits reinforce the content of classroom learning.
 In addition to their lab experience, students in grades K–5 have access to iPads in their respective classrooms.